gettalong/hexapdf/README.md

 # HexaPDF - A Versatile PDF Creation and Manipulation Library For Ruby

 HexaPDF is a pure Ruby library with an accompanying application for working with PDF files.
+It was designed with ease of use and performance in mind.
+It uses lazy loading and lazy computing when possible and tries to produce small PDF files by default.

 In short, it allows

 * **creating** new PDF files,
 * **manipulating** existing PDF files,